omarbenhamid/django-mcp-server/README.md

 **Django MCP Server** is an implementation of the **Model Context Protocol (MCP)** extension for Django.
 This module allows **MCP Clients** and **AI agents** to interact with **any Django application** seamlessly.

+🚀 Django-Style declarative style tools to allow AI Agents and MCP clients tool to interact with Django.

+🚀 Expose Django models for AI Agents and MCP Tools to query in 2 lines of code in a safe way.

-🚀 Django-Style declarative style-tool tool to Query Django Models and call custom logic by AI Agents and MCP clients 🚀 Convert Django Rest Framework APIs to MCP tools with one annotation.
+🚀 Convert Django Rest Framework APIs to MCP tools with one annotation.

 ✅ Working on all apps (WSGI and ASGI) without infrastructure change.

-🤖 Any MCP Client, (Google Agent Developement Kit, Claude Desktop ...) can interact with your application.
+🤖 Any MCP Client or AI Agent supporting MCP , (Google Agent Developement Kit, Claude Desktop ...) can interact with your application.

 Licensed under the **MIT License**.